 - Find OpenSSH SSH Server service and set it to Automatic (Delayed Start).

 - Try to start the service and hope for the best.
-If you are stuck at this and the service won’t run: Google is your friend.
+If you are stuck at this and the service won’t run, Google this: openssh server Windows 10

 Your Windows username and password